top of page

 The verb 'magnify' has its etymological roots in Latin.
 It is derived from the Latin word 'magnificare,' which is a combination of 'magnus,' meaning 'great' or 'large,' and 'facere,' meaning 'to make' or 'to do.'
 Therefore, 'magnify' originally meant 'to make great' or 'to enlarge.'
 Over time, its meaning expanded to include the idea of making something appear larger than its actual size or importance.
 This verb captures the act of enhancing perception, either literally by using lenses or figuratively by emphasizing the significance or scale of something.
 The etymology of 'magnify' underscores its historical connection to the notion of making things larger or more prominent, whether in a physical or metaphorical sense.

-Quiz: Find the meaning of magnify
+Find the correct meaning of the verb magnify:

 Try Again!